 Variable Speed Control

 The speed dial of the 5200 is only for selecting your blending speed.
 On the other hand, the speed dial on the 6300 performs a dual function.
-The right-hand side of the knob features the 10 speed settings.
-While the 3 preset functions can be found on its left-hand side.
+The right-hand side of the knob features the 10-speed settings.
+In comparison, you can find the 3 preset functions on its left-hand side.

 Motor Design and Power

 Both blenders come with a powerful 1380-watt, 2 HP motor for blender operation.
-This wattage isenought to power the blender to achieve a max speed of 240mph.
-It is not surprising that users report that these blenders can cut through anything.
+This wattage is enough to power the blender to achieve a max speed of 240mph.
+So it is not surprising that users report that these blenders can cut through anything.